 Now a days if you are talking Beaujolais, you are far more likely to be talking about the crus than you are of Nouveau.

 Blessed with a plethora of wine resources courtesy of the internet (like GuildSomm’s own fantastic website), it’s easier than ever for the curious wine lover to quench their thirst for some vino-knowledge.
-Undoubtedly, we are seeing a “trickle up” effect from this groundswell of knowledge being played out in the sommelier field.
+Are we seeing a “trickle up” effect from this groundswell of knowledge?

 As I mentioned in my post Playing the Somm Game in Vegas, the level of knowledge in the field has never been higher.
-As consumers get more savvy and adventurous, the sommeliers that transition from consumers to career are entering the arena already with a solid learning curve behind them.
+As consumers get more savvy and adventurous, the sommeliers are upping their game.

 Perhaps the windfall of new Master Sommeliers (249 and counting since 1969) and Masters of Wine (380 since 1953) means that we are collectively on a crescent of wine expertise that we haven’t observed before.